Type IXB submarine

-The German Type IXB submarine was a sub-class of the German Type IX submarine built for Nazi Germany's Kriegsmarine between 1938 and 1940.
+The Type IXB submarine was a sub-class of the Type IX submarine built for Nazi Germany's Kriegsmarine between 1938 and 1940.
 The U-boats themselves were designed to be fairly large ocean-going submarines.
 The inspiration for the Type IXB submarine came from the earlier original Type IX submarine, the Type IXA submarine.
-The design of the IXA was developed to give an increased range, a change which resulted in a slightly heavier overall tonnage.
+The design was developed to give an increased range, a change which resulted in a slightly heavier overall tonnage.
 This design was improved even further in the later Type IXC submarines.